highkite/textidote-frankenstein/Readme.md

 If you don't want to use docker you can alternatively install `openjdk 8`.

 ## How does it work
-Sylvain Hallé did a beatiful job, when he engineered the application.
+Sylvain Hallé did a beautiful job, when he engineered the application.
 Basically textidote represents a toolchain.
 Every grammar checker is a tool, that is registered in the toolchain.
 The toolchain is executed with the text, that we want to test and then every tool applies its check, collects a number of